huntdatacenter/docs/docs/working-in-your-lab/technical-tools/client-certificate.md

 title: Client certificate
 category: Technical tools
 permalink: /working-in-your-lab/technical-tools/client-certificate
-sidebarDepth: 0
+sidebarDepth: 1
 description: Installation guide for Client certificates
 ---

-## Client certificate
+# Client certificate

 Client certificate is used for user authentication in web applications.

+## Installation on OS X and macOS

+1. Open the system profile config (.mobileconfig) attached in archive.

+2. Confirm the installation of profile.

+3. Enter the passphrase that you received on signal and then confirm.

+4. Quit your browser and restart it again for the certificate to get recognized.

-### Installation of client certificate on Windows
+## Installation on Windows

 1. Open the p12 certificate.
 Make sure the store location is set to Current User and click next: